Deep Sea and ABNJ Accounting

 3.4 Compilation Procedure for Deep Sea Accounts

-This section outlines the step-by-step procedure for compiling deep sea ecosystem accounts, from data identification through account entry.
-Due to the Emerging status of deep sea accounting, this procedure is aspirational, documenting the workflow that would be followed as data become available rather than prescribing immediate action.
+Due to the Emerging status of deep sea accounting, this procedure is aspirational, documenting the workflow that would be followed as data become available.

 Step 1: Identify accounting area and jurisdictional boundaries